ihmeuw/covid-model-seiir-pipeline/docs/index.md

 the entire future beta time series by 0.95).

-Then it solves an ODE moving forward into the future using this predicted beta time series to get estimates for the sizes of each of the SEIIR compartments.
-The ODE uses the initial conditions saved from the past SEIIR components from the [regression task](#beta-regression).
+Then it solves an ODE moving forward into the future using this predicted beta time series to get estimates for each component of the SEIIR.
+The ODE uses the initial conditions are from the past SEIIR components from the [regression task](#beta-regression).

 #### Splicing